indyjo/bitwrk/README.md

   and all communication is secured with Elliptic-Curve cryptographic signatures of the same kind than those that can be generated using the original Bitcoin client.
-- An rudimentary client, also written in go, that currently contains enough logic to perform both sides of a transaction but is still lacking a user interface and infrastructure to manage accounts and workers.
+- An client, also written in Go, that currently contains enough logic to perform both sides of a transaction.
+A browser-based user interface is in the works, but still incomplete.
+There is very rudimentary support for registering and unregistering workers and still no UI for managing accounts.
-  Some day, the client will act as a proxy, taking tasks from local programs and dispatching them to the internet.
-For sellers, it will offer local worker programs to the BitWrk exchange and keep them busy.
+  The client is meant to act as a proxy, taking tasks from local programs and dispatching them to the internet.
+For sellers, it provides the service to offer local worker programs to the BitWrk exchange and will keep them busy.

 There is no pretty UI and no actual money can be made or lost.